entur/mobility-map-demo/README.md

-# Vehicle Map Demo
+# Mobility Map Demo

-Web app to demonstrate usage of realtime vehicle data from Entur.
+Web app to demonstrate usage of micro mobility data from Entur.